epl1000/elmer/README.md

 python __main__.py -o pcb_model_<timestamp>.geo [--open | --mesh | --elmergrid] [--param value ...]
 ```

 Both `--open` and `--mesh` run Gmsh in headless mode to generate the mesh without opening the Gmsh GUI.
 Use `--elmergrid` to launch `ElmerGUI` with the resulting `.msh` file.
+Add `--elmer-verbose` to capture any messages printed by ElmerGUI.

 All parameters from `PCBParams` are available as flags (e.g. `--ground-size 15`).
 Use `--help` to see the full list of options.